-Strings

-Wind
+Strings Wind

 Brass

 Percussion

 Keyboard

-Vocal Studies

 Composition

-Electronic and Produced Music
+Electronic & Produced Music Jazz

-Jazz

-The BMus programme is centred around world-leading one-to-one tuition for performers, composers and electronic musicians.
+The BMus programme is centred ground world-leading one-to-one tuition for performers, composers and electronic musicians.
 Its principal aim is to develop your ability as a practical musician.

-At least two-thirds of the programme is focused on your Principal Study (see pages 40-63).
+At least two-thirds of the programme is focused on your Principal Study (see pages 42-67).
 A minimum of 30 individual lessons a year with our renowned professorial staff are combined with over 100 hours a year of departmental classes, workshops, coaching, and projects with high profile artists, as well as opportunities to perform in some of the country's finest venues.